Portrait of the Artist as a Young Ram

 Portrait of the Artist as a Young Ram is the second and final studio album by American rock band Ram Jam, released in 1978.
-It was re-released in 2006 on Rock Candy Records.
+A remastered version was released on CD in 2006 on Rock Candy Records.
 The title is a play on James Joyce's semi-autobiographical novel A Portrait of the Artist as a Young Man.

 Critical reception

 In 2006, Goldmine wrote that "few people paid much attention to this rip-snorting scorcher at the time, but among ardent hard-rock fans, it's a towering classic, a lost gem."